cloudogu/gitops-playground/README.md

 ## What is the GitOps Playground?

-The GitOps Playground provides a reproducible environment for setting up a GitOps-Stack.
+The GitOps Playground provides a reproducible environment for setting up a complete GitOps-based operational stack that can be used as an internal developer platform (IDP) on your Kubernetes clusters.
-It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus, Grafana, MailHog), Secrets Management (Hashicorp Vault and External Secrets Operator) and of course Argo CD as GitOps operator.
+It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus, Grafana, MailHog), Secrets Management (Hashicorp Vault and External Secrets Operator) and of course, Argo CD as GitOps operator.

 The playground also deploys a number of [example applications](#example-applications).